Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Diffusion Layer

 \section{Diffusion Layer}

 In this section, we introduce a novel diffusion layer.
-Let $G=(V,E,w,f)$ be a graph with feature map $f$.
-We augment $f$ with a time parameter $t$ and consider for $a>0$, the $M$-valued graph diffusion equation
+Let $G=(V, E,w,f)$ be a graph with feature map $f$.
+We augment $f$ with a time parameter $t$ and consider, for $a>0$, the $M$-valued graph diffusion equation

 Figure~\ref{fig:diffusion} depicts the diffusion of a rectangle graph with constant edge weights.
 In Appendix~\ref{app:diff_equation}, we show that there always exists a solution to Equation~\eqref{eq:diffusion} that lives for some time.
-We also have the following theorem. \begin{theorem} Let $G = (V, E, w, f)$ be a graph with positive weights and features $f \in \Hsp$ such that the smallest closed geodesic ball that contains the features of the graph is convex.
+We also have the following theorem. \begin{theorem} Let $G = (V, E, w, f)$ be a graph with positive weights and features $f \in \Hsp$ such that the smallest closed geodesic ball that contains the graph's features is convex.
 Assume $\sum_{u \sim v} w(v, u) \le 1$ for all $v \in V$.
 Then, Equation~(\ref{eq:diffusion}) has a solution $\widetilde{f} : V \times [0, \infty) \to M $ that is defined for all $t \ge 0$. \end{theorem} The proof is given in Appendix~\ref{app:diff_equation}.

 As discussed in Section~\ref{sec:related_work}, discrete approximation schemes were used to build neural network layers from diffusion processes in Euclidean space.
 We will transfer this to manifolds.
-To this end, we introduce the maps that are needed for the explicit Euler discretization of Equation~(\ref{eq:diffusion}).
-Motivated by the behavior of the Rectified Linear Unit (ReLU), we define for any $p \in M$, nonlinear activation function $\sigma_p^\alpha: T_p M \to T_p M$ by
+To this end, we now introduce the maps that are needed for the explicit Euler discretization of Equation~(\ref{eq:diffusion}).